torpkev/domain_docs/renting.md

 #### Evicting Players

-Evicting players is not currently available to players
+Evicting players is not currently available to players.

 ### Data File